* Ex-Putin aide loses out in power struggle

-"It is a direct intervention by the president into the nomenklatura of the government.
-It turns out he was simply devoured.
-It will take some time and the prime minister will also be devoured."
+“It turns out he was simply devoured.
+It will take some time and the prime minister will also be devoured.”

-As Putin's top political adviser, Surkov became known as the Kremlin's puppet master, or Russia's answer to France's Cardinal Richelieu or a modern-day Machiavelli, and was loathed by opponents, whom he often targeted with his acerbic wit.
+As Putin’s top political adviser, Surkov became known as the Kremlin’s puppet master, Russia’s answer to France’s Cardinal Richelieu, and was loathed by opponents whom he often targeted with his acerbic wit.

-One author wrote that he was "absolutely unnoticeable as a living person" in the role of grey cardinal or puppet master.
-But he came to be seen as Russia's third-most-powerful political figure, after Putin and Medvedev, and kept a portrait of Argentine-born revolutionary Che Guevara in his Kremlin office.
+One author wrote that he was “absolutely unnoticeable as a living person” in the role of grey cardinal.
+But he came to be seen as Russia’s third-most-powerful political figure, after Putin and Medvedev, and kept a portrait of Argentine-born revolutionary Che Guevara in his Kremlin office.